Forgottenit/retro/README.md

 7. As a site admin, I want to manage inventory, so that I can track stock levels and add items before they run out.

-8. As a site admin, I want to track the website performance, so that I can monitor page load times and analytics to ensure a good user experience.

-9. As a site admin, I want to access sales data, so that I can analyze trends, identify popular or unpopular items, and plan future inventory purchases or sales.

-10. As a Site Admin, I want to manage user accounts and access control, so that I can ensure the security and integrity of the site.

 </details>

 <details>
 <summary><b>Site Owner</b></summary>

-1. As a site owner, I want to be able to track sales and inventory on my B2C e-commerce site, so that I can manage my business.

-2. As a site owner, I want to be able to add or remove items from the store so that I can update my products.
+1. As a site owner, I want to be able to add or remove items from the store so that I can update my products.

-3. As a site owner, I want to be able to adjust prices and add sales promotions so that I can attract more customers, encourage repeat purchases or sell unsold stock.
+2. As a site owner, I want to be able to adjust prices and add sales promotions so that I can attract more customers, encourage repeat purchases or sell unsold stock.

-4. As a site owner, I want to be able to view user behavior data, so that I can improve the user experience and make informed business decisions.

-5. As a site owner, I want to be able to send newsletters to subscribers, so that I can keep them engaged and informed about new products or promotions and updates to create an ongoing relationship with them.
+3. As a site owner, I want to be able to send newsletters to subscribers, so that I can keep them engaged and informed about new products or promotions and updates to create an ongoing relationship with them.

-6. As a site owner, I want to have a system that alerts me when my stock is running low or completely sold so that I can order more stock in time.

-7. As a Site Owner, I want to provide a secure login functionality, so that users can access their accounts and engage with the site.
+4. As a Site Owner, I want to provide a secure login functionality, so that users can access their accounts and engage with the site.

 </details>

 <details>